ben-manes/gradle-versions-plugin/README.md

 >   documented ones do, needs nothing.

 > [!TIP]
-> An entry can show a configuration name that `filterConfigurations` never
+> An entry can show a configuration name that `filterConfigurations` cannot
-> sees, such as a declarable configuration read through a resolvable classpath
+> match, such as a declarable configuration read through a resolvable classpath
 > that extends it.
 Rejecting the classpath instead removes the build's own
 > dependencies with it.
 > [`filterDeclaredConfigurations`](#filterdeclaredconfigurations) rejects the